gavrilova-ev/codejam/README.md

 To test your logic, we have already prepared the tests.
 Go the the class AddressServletTest, which resides in the integration-tests module and remove all @Ignore annotations.
 Run the tests in this class and make sure that all tests are green.
 If not, get back to your commands and fix the issues.

-If the tests are successful, you can now deploy the application locally or in SAP Cloud Platform, as show before to test the new capabilities of your application from the user interface.
+If the tests are successful, you can now push your changes to GitHub again and start the Jenkins build and deployment